The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case

 Ron Galella/WireImage.com

-So Frank was driving behind the BMW, which had Suge behind the wheel and Tupac in the passenger seat.
-There was no other security ahead of or trailing Knight's car.
-Frank was it.
-He wouldn't even stop for gas when the warning light went on.
+So Suge was behind the wheel of his BMW, with Tupac in the passenger seat.
+Frank followed behind, and he wouldn't even stop for gas when the warning light went on, so concentrated he was on his charge.

-The group spent 30 minutes at Knight's house before the two-car caravan took off for 662.
-Stopped in traffic on Las Vegas Boulevard, aka the Vegas Strip, a bicycle cop approached Knight's car, from which music was blasting.
-Frank observed Knight getting out of the car and opening the trunk for the cop.
+The group spent about 30 minutes at Knight's house before the caravan took off for 662.
+Suge and Tupac were blasting music.
+Stopped in traffic on Las Vegas Boulevard, aka the Vegas Strip, a bicycle cop approached Knight's car.
+Frank observed Knight getting out of the car and opening the trunk for the cop, who sent them on their way.

 At the next intersection, shortly after 11 p.m., a white Cadillac pulled up next to Knight's car.
 A gun-wielding hand poked out and fired 14 shots into the BMW.
-Frank jumped out of the car but Knight, who had been grazed in the head, hooked a U-turn and sped off.
-Slowed by a blown-out tire, he was forced to stop.
+Frank jumped out of the car but Knight, whose skull had been pierced by a bullet fragment, hooked a U-turn and sped off with several other cars in hot pursuit.
+Slowed by a blown-out tire, he was finally forced to stop.
 Frank caught up, as did police and paramedics.

 Jeff Vespa/WireImage.com

-"I knew we should've never gone to Vegas that night," said Kidada Jones, daughter of Quincy Jones and Peggy Lipton and older sister of Rashida Jones, according to Tayannah Lee McQuillar and Frank Johnson's 2010 biography Tupac Shakur.
+"I knew we should've never gone to Vegas that night," said Kidada Jones, daughter of Quincy Jones and Peggy Lipton and older sister of Rashida Jones.
 "I had a horrible feeling about it.
 I've gone over it in my mind a million times.
 It wasn't supposed to happen.
 We weren't supposed to be there."

-Shakur spent six days on life support and died at 4:03 p.m. on Sept.
+Shakur underwent emergency surgery at University Medical Center but never regained consciousness.
+He spent six days on life support and died at 4:03 p.m. on Sept.
 13, 1996, after his mother consented to turn off the machines.
-In that instant, a legend was born.

-Tupac Shakur's legacy has been a fluid one, with everything from books, documentaries and biopics to his appearance as a hologram at Coachella and endless dissections and reexaminations of the music he left behind, plus the sporadic unearthing of never-before-heard music over the years, prompting new conversations to be had about his lasting influence on hip-hop and countless artists, from Eminem to Kanye West to Kendrick Lamar, to those who weren't even born yet when Shakur died.
+Tupac Shakur's legacy has been a fluid one.
+Everything from books, documentaries and biopics to his appearance as a hologram at Coachella and endless dissections and reexaminations of the music he left behind, plus the sporadic unearthing of never-before-heard music over the years, has added another layer to the Tupac mythos.
+His influence can be felt in the work of countless artists, from Eminem, Kanye West and Kendrick Lamar, to those who weren't even born yet when Shakur died.

+West, saying he had been watching some of Shakur's old interviews, told Interview in 2014, "I watched them, and one of the things that Tupac kept saying is that he wanted thugs to be recognized.
+Now Jay-Z is a multi-hundred-millionaire who came from the streets, so Tupac's mission, in a way, has been realized."

-Though he tends to be treated like a musical deity, Tupac Amaru Shakur was of course no saint.
-But he was also, by all accounts, a deeply sensitive and intuitive artist, a voracious reader, poet and visionary who brought gravitas to every lyric and radiated charisma.
-He and his sister Sekyiwa were raised by a single mom, Afeni Shakur, who battled drug abuse and, until he enrolled at the Baltimore School for the Arts (tuition was free for local residents), he had operated under the assumption that white people weren't to be trusted.
+Despite being treated like a cultural deity, Tupac Amaru Shakur, named after a 16th-century Incan emperor, was of course no saint.
+But he was, by all accounts, a deeply sensitive and intuitive artist, a voracious reader, poet and visionary who brought gravitas to every lyric and radiated charisma.
+He and his sister Sekyiwa were raised by a single mom, Afeni Shakur, a member of the Black Panther Party who battled drug abuse and had been in and out of jail.
+Until he enrolled at the Baltimore School for the Arts (tuition was free for local residents), he had operated under the assumption that white people weren't to be trusted.

 At school he and the future Jada Pinkett Smith became friends when, as the actress put it just last year, she was heading out of "the life" and Shakur was heading in.